 Most quality reels locate the drag control at the front of the spool, where it can exert direct pressure.
 Just a few turns in either direction will dramatically affect the drag weight, so easy does it!

-How To Set Up a Spinning Reel
+How To Spool Line Onto A Spinning Reel

 Open the bail.